snetagupta/flashcard-generator/README.md

 Feel free to send us feedback on [Twitter](https://twitter.com/SnetaGupta).
 Feature requests are always welcome.
 If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

-If there's anything you'd like to chat about, please feel free to join our [Discord chat](https://discord.com/)!

 ## Build Process